 Phase 3: Integration

 The sessions in the final phase are about helping the client develop a strong sense of self, pursue relationship goals, and foster life satisfaction and a sense of well-being.
-While building on skills learned during the first two phases, clients explore their limiting beliefs and how they impact thoughts, emotions, body, actions, and relationships.
+While building on skills learned during the first two phases, clients explore their limiting beliefs and how they impact thoughts, emotions, bodies, actions, and relationships.

 Clients also learn to express previously uncommunicated emotions and practice movements and actions that increase positive interpersonal connections and healthy boundaries.
 The emphasis is on boosting positive emotions and participating in pleasant, playful activities to feel joy and contentment.